phantasy-bot/pokemon-llm/docs/index.md

-# Lass Pokemon Agent Documentation
+# Lass Plays Pokemon Documentation

 Welcome to the technical documentation for the Lass Pokemon LLM Agent.
 This project implements an autonomous AI agent capable of playing Pokémon Red while interacting with a live Twitch audience.